 Misaligned P.I.N.D.A.
 Probe

-To fix it, you must consider PINDA probe position on multiple spots around the heated bed.
-However, once we get the first three right, then you should not experience any calibration errors at all.
+A misaligned P.I.N.D.A. probe is a very common issue that can be fixed by fine-tuning the printer.
+To do that, you need to calibrate the P.I.N.D.A. probe position on multiple spots around the heated bed.
+Once we get the first three right, then you should not experience any calibration errors at all.

-Side shift is not very common due to the built design.
-However, End-stop can be misplaced a little.
-In order to fix it, you must unscrew the End-stop and push it to its proper place - and while holding it, screw it again.
+Side shift is not very common due to the printer's design.
+However, the endstop can be misaligned during the assembly.
+To fix it, you must unscrew the Endstop and push it to its proper place.
+Then tighten the screws again and secure it with screws again, while holding it.

-This can happen if you do not have the Frame perfectly perpendicular to the Front and the Rear of the printer.
-In order to fix it, simply unscrew the M12 bolts holding it and move the Frame to its designed position (either to the front or back, depending on the relative position of your PINDA probe).
+Front shift can happen if the frame is not perfectly perpendicular to the Front and the Rear of the printer.
+In order to fix it, simply unscrew the M12 bolts holding it and move the frame to its designed position (either to the front or back, depending on the relative position of the P.I.N.D.A. probe).

-This is probably the most common shift of the Y-axis built you can experience.
-Just like in the Front shift, simply unscrew the M12 bolts holding it and move the Frame to its designed position.
+This is probably the most common issue with the Y-axis.
+Just like with the Front shift, simply unscrew the M12 bolts holding it and move the frame to the correct position.

-Most of the time it will be a combination of two problems.
-Take your time with fine-tuning, as it is crucial to properly calibrate your printer.
+Usually, it will be a combination of two problems.
+Take your time with fine-tuning, as it is crucial to achieve a proper calibration of your printer.

-Original post can be found on our forums by Christophe Pecqueux.
+Original post by Christophe Pecqueux. can be found on our forums.